Writings About Music

 Meruvina is a name I invented for the efficacious combination of software and hardware used to create performances of my compositions (together with denoting my connection with Indian classical music), the idea being to get away from overly technical and scientific terminology.
 At the same time, I wish to acknowledge the visionaries whose inventions have been my musical partners and even saviors.
 Amen.

-For more about the genesis of my music you are invited to read Composing with Ragas and Technology and Meruvina: Composition and Performance Coalesce.
+For more about the genesis of my music you are invited to read Searching for New Instruments, Meruvina: Composition and Performance Coalesce, and Composing with Ragas and Technology

 - Michael Robinson, December 2016, Los Angeles (additions made November 2018)